UCL-CHIG/ALSPAC_synthetic_identifiers/README.md

 For results and further description of the methodology, please read my paper and the appendix materials.
 Please feel free to get in touch at joseph.lam.18@ucl.ac.uk

-For results and further description of the methodology, please read my paper and the appendix materials. (links to be added)